bobjaeger/TheMansion/README.md

 - parseRoom(): to parse the JSON room file while on LobbyInterface.
 - loadQuestionById() and loadFirstQuestion(): to parse the JSON question file while on RoomInterface.

-# Latest Henry comments 27/April (replied)
-- missing compile instructions and directory explanation in readme (eg where do I find your data?)
-reply: Yes we understand about that, We have many commits in this week but we still need to be done data works, we'll try to give all information as we can in this readme doc.

-# Game data directory
-- JSON data will be under this path /game_feature/src/main/assets
-- Picture/Image will be under this path /game_feature/src/main/res/drawable

 # Instruction to run the app in Android emulator
 - To run the app in emulator you must need to have Android Studio installed
 - And make sure you have VT-X or Intel Virtualization enabled in BIOS of your PC/Laptop